Fayyr-Organization/fayyr-beta/README.md

 Your total reward will be determined as follows:

-1. 5 NEAR for the top 20 accounts as measured by overall contribution (sales, purchases, minting, viewing, etc.)
+1. 5 NEAR for the top 20 accounts as measured by overall contribution
 1. 0.5 NEAR for providing a useful, complete form
-2. 0.2 NEAR for *each* submitted, relevant, distinct and novel issue
+2. 0.1 NEAR for *each* submitted, relevant, distinct and novel issue
-3. 0.1 for *each* role that you have tried out
+3. 0.5 for *each* role that you have tried out

 By participating, you're agreeing that we'll be the final arbiters of all rewards.
 It'll be Fayyr.
 Promise!
 (If you don't have a NEAR mainnet account (to get the rewards), let us know a PayPal account in the form and we'll convert it to fiat currency and send it that way.)